 Fees for Tax Preparation – Self-employed

 Take advantage of tax deductions by reducing your tax bill if you are self-employed.
-Though this may sound a lot of paperwork, you can always prepare for taxes with the help of tips from Hoffman and Associates.
+Though this may sound like a lot of paperwork, you can always prepare for taxes with the help of tips from Hoffman and Associates.
 The fees associated with the process of tax preparations include electronic filing or working with our San Diego accountants.